 — Begbie View School (@bvebest) April 9, 2018

-It’s exciting for Hooker and for District Breakfast Program Coordinator Melissa Hemphill, who have watched the program grow over the last two years.
+It’s exciting for Hooker and for school district breakfast program coordinator Melissa Hemphill, who have watched the program grow over the last two years.

 The breakfast program was started by the Parent Advisory Council at Begbie View Elementary.

-Every morning Hooker said that there are between ten and 50 students of varying ages who come to mingle and get a fresh and healthy start to their day at Begbie View Elementary, Arrow Heights Elementary, and Revelstoke Secondary School.
+Hooker said every morning there are between 10 and 50 students of varying ages who come to mingle and get a fresh and healthy start to their day at Begbie View Elementary, Arrow Heights Elementary and Revelstoke Secondary schools.

-Most mornings, he says, there are about four parents present volunteering their time, and that as much as the program is about providing healthy options for their students, a real added benefit is the opportunity students get to socialize with one another.
+Most mornings, he says, there are about four parents volunteering their time, and that as much as the program is about providing healthy options for their students, a real added benefit is the opportunity students get to socially interact with one another.

 There are smoothies available, fresh fruit, grains and vegetables, and the programs make use of the Community Connections food recovery program as well as are supported by generous donations and grants.